-New Alternatives for Children, Inc. (NAC) is an award-winning not-for-profit agency in Midtown Manhattan, with a satellite Bronx office, dedicated to serving children and families with medical complexities, disabilities, chronic illnesses and behavioral challenges.
-To assist in achieving this mission, NAC is currently seeking a Social Worker/Mental Health Counselor to join its Special Medical/Developmental Prevention Program.
+New Alternatives for Children, Inc. (NAC) is an award-winning not-for-profit agency in Midtown Manhattan, with a satellite Bronx office, dedicated to serving children and families with medical complexities, chronic illnesses, and disabilities throughout the five boroughs.
+To assist in achieving this mission, NAC is currently seeking a Social Worker/Mental Health Counselor to join its Special Medical Prevention Program.

 Title of Position: Prevention Social Worker/Mental Health Counselor

 Locations: 37 W 26th St., 11th Floor | New York, NY 10010 | 1775 Grand Concourse, Suite 703 | Bronx, NY 10453

 •Provides casework and clinical services to children and families utilizing individual and family modalities.
 Coordinates services for a caseload of 8-9 families as recommended by NAC’s multi-disciplinary treatment team.